Proven-Paradox/shaper-system/Handbook.md

 Cost: 6 MP (Careful 4 MP)
 Damage: x1 (Physical)
 Special: If you spend your minor action while using this ability, the MP cost is reduced to 4.
 Description: A basic area of effect kinetic spell.
 This could represent an unfocused wave of psychic energy, telekinetically picking up and hurling many small projectiles in an area, scatter-shot weapons like shotguns or submachine guns, and the like.

+**Mobile Strike**
+Attack [Skilled] [Overload]
+Action: Major
+Prerequisites: Quick Strike
+Range: Melee
+Targets: 1 enemy
+Cost: 1 MP (Overload 2 HP)
+Damage: x1 (Physical)
+Special: You may move one square before or after you make your attack roll.
+If you pay the Overload cost, you may move a square both before AND after.
+Description: A mobile strike.
+This could be a lunging charge, kicking off an enemy to make space as part of your attack, attacking after teleporting a short distance, or some other maneuver where an attack is paired with movement.

+**Quick Strike**
+Attack [Skilled]
+Action: Minor
+Prerequisites: None
+Range: Melee
+Targets: 1 enemy
+Cost: 4 MP
+Damage: 1x (Physical)
+Special: None
+Description: A quick melee strike.
+This could be a sly jab, a quick strike with a dagger, raking with claws, and similar attacks.

+**Reckless Strike**
+Attack [Powerful]
+Action: Major
+Prerequisites: Heavy Strike
+Range: Melee
+Targets: 1 enemy
+Cost: None
+Damage: x2 (Physical)
+Special: Until your next turn, enemy attacks and spells targeting you have Boon 4.
+Description: An undisciplined but powerful attack.
+Though the damage it deals is significant, it also leaves one open to counterattack.

+**Riposte**
+Auxiliary [Counter]
+Action: Minor
+Prerequisites: None
+Range: Melee
+Targets: Self
+Cost: 1 MP
+Duration: 1 round
+Effect: Until the beginning of your next turn, any time an opponent makes a melee attack against you and fails to hit, you deal one damage to them.
+Description: Preparing a basic counterattack.
+This could consist of quickly striking foes who miss, setting up a static field around yourself, invoking a divine chant that punishes attackers, parrying blows in a way that depletes your foes’ endurance, and similar ways to counter attack.

 **Scan**
 Auxiliary [Scan] [Careful]